 stave off some meltdowns and set a pleasant tone for the evening.
 How?

 1. If you can manage it, change into your jeans before you leave the office.
 I know, it sounds crazy.
 But the minute you do, you begin to relax.
 And make sure to use the bathroom before you leave the office!
 What if you've been home with little ones all day?
 Steal five minutes to wash your face, have a cup of tea, and do nothing.
 Really, nothing.

 2. Then, before you pick up your kids, sit in the car for five minutes by yourself.
 Put on some soothing music.
 Breathe deeply.
-Pretend your heart is doing the breathing, imagine the breath going in and out through your heart (this has been proven to lower stress hormones.)
+Notice the sensations in your body.
+Acknowledge how you're feeling.
+Then, pretend your heart is doing the breathing, and imagine the breath going in and out through your heart (this has been proven to lower stress hormones.)
 Tell yourself what a good job you did all day.
-Think of one nice thing you can do for yourself this evening (A glass of wine with your husband?
-A hot bubble bath?
+Think of one nice thing you can do for yourself this evening (A hot bubble bath?
 Call an old friend?
 Go to bed early?) and promise yourself that present tonight.
 Acknowledge that after the kids go to sleep is your time, this next few hours is "kid time."
 Then, get in touch with how much you love your kids and how much you want a nice connection with them.
 Once you've filled your own cup, you'll find you have a lot more to offer your kids.